Every seafood lover and chef deserves the right equipment to prep their favorite fish, and that includes a quality knife for fish filleting.

 7. Morakniv Fishing Comfort Knife with Sandvik Stainless Steel Blade

-The Morakniv Fishing Comfort Fillet Knife is one of the best fillet knives within the $20 range.
-This is a shorter knife at just 3.5-inches in length (pictured below), making it ideal for smaller, thinner fish or for removing small bones.
-However, you can also buy a 6.1-inch version of the knife for $5 more to use for larger fish.
+The Morakniv Fishing Comfort Fillet Knife is one of the best fillet knives for a low budget.
+This is a shorter knife at just 3.9-inches in length (pictured below), making it ideal for smaller, thinner fish or for removing small bones.
+However, you can also buy a 6.1-inch version of the knife for only a few dollars more to use for larger fish.
 No matter your pick, this Morakniv fillet knife model offers exquisite, Swedish-made quality.

 With a Sandvik 12C27 stainless-steel blade, this knife is sharp, strong, and corrosion-resistance: things everyone should want in a knife.
 It also showcases a textured, non-slip handle with high friction to ensure optimal safety.
 When it comes time to store your knife, you can do so in the plastic sheath that's included with the purchase of this fillet knife.
 If you opt for the 3.5-inch version of this knife, there is one belt clip on the sheath or two if you buy the 6.1-inch version.